w3dd1e/P5-Web-Dev-Kanap/README.md

 # Kanap - eCommerce #
 Project #5 Web Development - OpenClassrooms

-This is a forked project with prebuilt back-end API and static front-end code.
+This is a forked project with prebuilt back-end API and front-end html/css code.
 All work is based on technical and functional specifications provided by the project lead.
 Server for API simulated with Node.js.

-I am integrating the provided back-end data with the prebuilt front-end HTML and CSS by using Javascript to insert dynamic content.
+I am integrating the provided back-end data with the prebuilt front-end HTML/CSS by using Javascript to insert dynamic content.
 No libaries or frameworks used, only vanilla Javascript.

 ## Original Readme.md Text ##